By Robyn Woidtke, MSN, RN, RPSGT, CCP, CCSH

 What books or review material should you use?
 A good place to start and are usually offered at no charge are clinical practice guidelines.

-The AASM provides a link to these on their website.
+- The AASM provides a link to these on their website.
 The guidelines cover the major sleep disorders.
-The AAST also provide technical guidelines which may give a different approach, again these are found at no cost.
+The AAST also provides technical guidelines which may give a different approach, again these are found at no cost.

 People often ask what is the best way to prepare, what are the best references to use etc. Because each individual has varying skills, background, and abilities, it is difficult to respond to those queries.
 The first step is critically assessing what you need to do and plan for success.

 Robyn Woidtke, MSN, RN, RPSGT, CCP, CCSH, since 1985 has been in research, education and regulatory roles in sleep medicine and the medical device industry.
 Robyn received the 2017 AAST Leadership Award and currently sits on the board of the California Sleep Society.
 Currently, she is the Sr. Manager, Dental Sleep Initiatives at Oventus Medical, an oral sleep appliance company.